ScienceParkStudyGroup/master-advanced-forensics/_episodes/05-feature-engineering.md

 > 1. Filter the original dataset to keep only the 195 adipose-related genes.
 > 2. Convert to matrix and scale the matrix so that gene expression values become comparable.
-> 3. Build a heatmap using your own clustering method (or the default one from `pheatmap()`) {: .challenge}
+> 3. Build a heatmap using your own clustering method (or the default one from `pheatmap()`)
+> 4. Now try to keep only the top 20 genes with the highest fold change and rebuild your heatmap.
+{: .challenge}